polkadot-developers/substrate-developer-hub.github.io/docs/tutorials/start-a-private-network/4customchain.md

 Congratulations!
 You've started your own blockchain!

 In this tutorial you've learned to compile the node-template, generate your own keypairs, create a custom chain spec that uses those keypairs, and start a private network based on your custom chain spec and the node-template.

+### Learn More
+That big Wasm blob we encountered in the chain spec was was necessary to enable forkless upgrades.
+Learn more about how the [executor](docs/conceptual/core/executor) uses on-chain Wasm.